 Proper home insurance coverage is essential for all homeowners—so much so that it’s mandatory for mortgage lenders.
 There are many risks facing homeowners and their homes, including floods, earthquakes, and fires.
 When it comes to fire danger, this consists of both fires that start from within the house and from external fires like the many wildfires we see across western Canada.

 Not only are unpredictable wildfires a considerable risk to homes, but they can also pose a risk to securing or renewing proper home insurance coverage.
-Read on to learn more about our tips to ensure home insurance coverage during wildfire season, as well as some advice on how to keep you and your home safe during active wildfires.
+Read on to learn more about our tips to ensure home insurance coverage during wildfire season and some advice on keeping you and your home safe during active wildfires.

 Why Getting Home Insurance Coverage During Wildfire Season May Be Difficult

-When it comes to wildfires, home insurance providers typically won’t allow the binding of a coverage policy if there’s an active wildfire within a 50-kilometer radius of the property.
-Depending on the insurance provider, the binding restriction area could also be 25 kilometers or 100 kilometers.
-This means that homeowners looking to renew or secure new insurance for their homes during an active wildfire season may find it very difficult to secure a policy or face significant premium increases.
+When it comes to wildfires, home insurance providers typically won’t allow the binding of a coverage policy if there’s an active wildfire within a 50-kilometre radius of the property.
+Depending on the insurance provider, the binding restriction area could also be 25 kilometres or 100 kilometres.
+This means that homeowners looking to renew or secure new home insurance during an active wildfire season may find it difficult to secure a policy or face significant premium increases.